ummulzehra/terribly-tiny-tales/README.md

+## Hosted on Render(Live deployed link)  https://terriblytinytales-eyya.onrender.com/

-# The project was all about creating:-
+## The project was all about creating:-

 * 1.On first load, only has a Submit button
 * 2.On clicking on Submit, it will fetch the contents of https://www.terriblytinytales.com/test.txt